1ukPEAR/1ukPEAR/README.md

 ## About Me

-I'm a Computer Science student at Sripatum University with an interest in Web Development and Software Development.
+I'm a Computer Science student at Sripatum University interested in **Web Development, Software Development, AI, and Automation**.

-I enjoy building web applications, working with APIs, and exploring AI-related technologies such as RAG and workflow automation.
+I build web applications, work with APIs and databases, and explore AI technologies such as **RAG and workflow automation**.

-Currently focusing on improving my skills in React, JavaScript, Backend Development, and Database Management.

 ---